-Dental space retainers are devices used to leave enough space for permanent teeth to grow after premature tooth loss.
+Dental Space maintainer are devices used to leave enough space for permanent teeth to grow after premature tooth loss.
 If your child loses a baby tooth due to caries, tooth extraction, or premature tooth trauma, you may not think about it.

 After all, your baby’s baby teeth will eventually be replaced with permanent teeth anyway, so why bother with lost baby teeth early?
 While it is certain that your baby will eventually grow into the remaining space of the baby tooth, there is also the fact that early loss of baby teeth can cause problems for the eruption of permanent teeth.
 For this reason, your child’s pediatric dentist may recommend something called a space retainer.

-A space retainer is an edible device made to “maintain” the remaining space of a lost baby tooth.
+A Space maintainer is an edible device made to “maintain” the remaining space of a lost baby tooth.
 They are usually made of metal or acrylic and can be fixed in the mouth or detachable.

 Fixed space retainers attach to the mouth while moving space retainers are similar to orthodontic appliances and may even have dentures.

-Fixed space retainers attach to the mouth while moving space retainers are similar to orthodontic appliances and may even have dentures.
+Fixed Space maintainer attach to the mouth while moving space retainers are similar to orthodontic appliances and may even have dentures.
 Their main task is to prevent the surrounding teeth from moving into the space left by the deciduous tooth, which was lost very soon.